DeathWrench/ScaleableShip/README.md

 ## Required to work
 The line in BepinEX.cfg must be set as such: HideManagerGameObject = true

-If it stops working just delete the config.
+If it stops working delete the config.